Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: The dependence of subhalo population properties on the cosmic web

 \subsection{The subhalo mass function}

-Other works have established that the normalized abundance of halos, or the halo mass function, may depend on environment \citep[][\citetalias{Hellwing2021}]{Cautun2014,Alonso2015,Libeskind2018}.
-Specifically, \citetalias{Hellwing2021} showed that within \nexus{} environments the fraction of halos distributed among different cosmic web elements strongly depends on the halo virial mass.
-Cluster and group-mass halos with ${\mvir{}\gtrsim\Msun[10^{13}]}$ almost exclusively inhabit the densest parts of the cosmic web (\ie{} the nodes).
-However, as the host mass decreases, less massive host halos gradually dominate the host halo abundance in the other three environments (\ie{} filaments, walls, and voids).
+Other works have established that the normalised abundance of haloes, or the halo mass function, may depend on environment \citep[][\citetalias{Hellwing2021}]{Cautun2014, Alonso2015, Libeskind2018}.
+Specifically, \citetalias{Hellwing2021} showed that within \nexus{} environments, the fraction of haloes distributed among different cosmic web elements strongly depends on the halo virial mass.
+Cluster and group-mass haloes with ${\mvir{}\gtrsim\Msun[10^{13}]}$ almost exclusively inhabit the densest parts of the cosmic web (\ie{} the nodes).
+However, as the host mass decreases, less massive host haloes gradually dominate the host halo abundance in the other three environments (\ie{} filaments, walls, and voids).
 The \nexus{} segmentation hints at a trend towards an equipartition into those three environments at the smallest masses probed in \citetalias{Hellwing2021}, \ie{} ${\mvir{}\approx \Msun[10^{10}]}$.
-The variation of halo abundance across the different cosmic web environments suggests that the averaged abundance of subhalos should also be a function of the cosmic web environment.
-If the trends observed in halo abundance directly translate to subhalo abundance, then the abundance of the most massive subhalos will be a strong function of the cosmic web environment of the host.
-If the most massive halos (\ie{} proto-subhalos) live in filaments, hosts residing in voids and walls will have fewer large subhalos.
+The variation of halo abundance across the different cosmic web environments suggests that the averaged abundance of subhaloes should also be a function of the cosmic web environment.
+If the trends observed in halo abundance directly translate to subhalo abundance, then the abundance of the most massive subhaloes will be a strong function of the cosmic web environment of the host.
+If the most massive haloes (\ie{} proto-subhaloes) live in filaments, hosts residing in voids and walls will have fewer large subhaloes.
 To quantify and check this, we first look at the subhalo mass function~(SHMF).

 In hierarchical structure formation models like CDM, it is convenient to express the subhalo mass in relation to the mass of its host.
-Thus, for each subhalo we define the reduced subhalo mass, ${\mu \equiv M_ \mathrm{sub}/\mvir{}}$, and study the cumulative SHMF~(cSHMF), $N({\geq}\mu)$, which is less susceptible to random Poissonian fluctuations than a differential SHMF.
-This will become useful especially for low-mass hosts from void and wall environments where, as we will show later, the hosts have few subhalos.
+Thus, for each subhalo, we define the reduced subhalo mass, ${\mu \equiv M_ \mathrm{sub}/\mvir{}}$, and study the cumulative SHMF~(cSHMF), $N({\geq}\mu)$, which is less susceptible to random Poissonian fluctuations than a differential SHMF.
+This will become useful, especially for low-mass hosts from the void and wall environments, where, as we will show later, the hosts have few subhaloes.